-Input Shaping is the feature that is specific to Klipper itself.
-Input shaping help to cancel out ringing in your 3D printer from vibrations.
+With its specific feature named as Input Shaping, Klipper helps to cancel out ringing in your 3D printer from vibrations.

-It let you to run your 3D printer at a higher acceleration setting than it used to be without causing any ringing in details on your prints.
+This makes it possible to run your 3D printer at a much higher acceleration setting than before without causing any ringing in details on your prints.